bettersg/saylah/.github/CONTRIBUTING.md

 If your issue appears to be a bug and hasn't been reported, open a new issue.
 Help us to maximize the effort we can spend fixing issues and adding new features, by not reporting duplicate issues.
-Following this [template](ISSUE_TEMPLATE/bug_report.md) will quicken the effort of fixing the issue.

 ## Installation and Setup